httpwg/wg-materials/interim-14-01/arrangements.md

 ### Schedule and Agenda

 We'll be meeting Wednesday 22 through Friday 24 January, 2014.
-Meetings will begin at 9AM each day, and end at approximately 5pm on Wednesday and Thursday.
+Meetings will begin at 9AM and end at 5pm on each day.
-We plan to finish by 1pm on Friday.

 See [the agenda](agenda.md) for full details.